Contrast-Security-OSS/docs/content/installation/java/installation/Tomcat.md

 ## Running Contrast from "startup.bat" (or ".sh")

-If you run Tomcat from `startup.bat`/`startup.sh`, we suggest creating a new startup script, `startup-with-contrast.bat`/`startup-with-contrast.sh`.
+If you run Tomcat from `startup.bat`/`startup.sh`, Contrast suggests creating a new startup script, `startup-with-contrast.bat`/`startup-with-contrast.sh`.
 It should enable the Contrast JVM parameters and call the startup script:

 For Windows `startup-with-contrast.bat`:
 ``` sh